UK Woodland Birds: A Spring Walk by Sight and Sound

 I smiled.
 "Their skulls act like shock absorbers.
 Perfectly evolved for percussion."

-We stood still, scanning the trees, until I caught a flash of black and white, trimmed in red.
+We stood still, scanning the trees, until I caught a flash of black and white trimmed in red.
+"There.
+That's the male, see the red patch on the back of his head?"

 Roger followed my gaze.
 "Nature's drummer in full regalia."

-We’d barely gone a few more steps when a clear, fluting song rang out through the trees.
-Then it came again — and again.
+We had barely gone a few more steps when a clear, fluting music rang out through the trees.
+Then it came again, and again, the same phrase repeated three times before changing to a new one.

 I smiled.
-“They’re the composers of the woodland.
-Each one has its own repertoire — some have over a hundred variations.”
+"They're the composers of the woodland.
+Each one has its own repertoire.
+Some have over a hundred variations."

 He scanned the branches.
 "Can you see it?"

-“Up there.”
+"Up there."
 I pointed to a thick branch high overhead, where the bird perched proudly, chest puffed, casting his music into the air like sunlight.
+Even from a distance I could make out the pale underside speckled with bold, dark, arrowhead-shaped markings, like tiny ink blots painted across his chest.

 We stood for a moment, listening to the rhythm of the woodland change around us.
+"That," I said, "is another sign of spring finding its voice."

 "Wait," I whispered, touching Roger's arm.
 "A nuthatch."

-He followed my gaze as a small bird, blue-grey back with peach underneath, darted down the trunk — headfirst.
+He followed my gaze as a small bird, blue-grey back with peach underneath, darted down the trunk headfirst.

 "Most birds climb up," he said.
 "That one's doing the opposite."

 The nuthatch paused for a moment, clinging sideways with ease.
-Its black eye-stripe gave it a masked look — part bandit, part superhero.
+Its black eye-stripe gave it a masked look, part bandit, part superhero.
+Then its sharp "hweet-hweet" call echoed through the trees before it vanished into a tangle of branches.

 Roger smiled.
 "You really don't miss a thing, do you?"